sarahdepillis/CSCI596_FinalProject/README.md

 Assumptions
 ---------------
-- All particles are equal size and equal mass
+- All particles are equal in size and mass

 Collisions